nleanba/typst-marginalia/lib.typ

 /// #internal[Mostly internal.]
 /// The counter used for the note icons.
 ///
-/// If you use @note-numbering without @note-numbering.repeat, it is reccommended you reset this occasionally, e.g. per heading or per page.
+/// If you use @note-numbering without @note-numbering.repeat, it is recommended you reset this occasionally, e.g. per heading or per page.
 /// #example(scale-preview: 100%, ```typc notecounter.update(1)```)
 /// -> counter
 #let notecounter = counter("notecounter")